-VCOE administrators participated in ongoing data analysis of available state and local data at monthly leadership meetings.
-This information was then taken back to the schools and discussed with teachers and staff (including local bargaining unit members) at monthly meetings.
+VCOE administrators participated in ongoing analysis of available state and local data at monthly leadership meetings.
+This information was then relayed to the schools by site administrators and discussed with teachers and staff (including local bargaining unit members) at monthly meetings.
 During regular meetings with our Parent Advisory Council (comprised of the School Site Council [SSC] and English Learner Advisory Council [ELAC]), progress on implementation of school programs and services, progress towards goals, and school data were shared and discussed.

-The Mid-Year LCAP Report was shared at the public governing board meeting in February.
-This provided an opportunity to report the progress towards the LCAP goals during the first half of the 2021-22 school year, thereby guiding the educational partner engagement that followed.
-This engagement included student focus groups, teacher and staff meetings, administrator meetings, as well as continued SSC and ELAC meetings, all focused on seeking input on the goals and actions within the current LCAP to inform the 2022-23 LCAP.
-During this time, fiscal and programmatic members of the VCOE LCAP team participated in consultation opportunities with teams from SELPA, Foster Youth, and McKinney Vento to further inform the LCAP.
+Engagement in the forms of focus groups with students, certificated and classified staff, parents/caregivers along with the SSC and ELAC, intended to seek input on the goals and actions within the current LCAP to inform the development of the 2023-24 LCAP.
+During the Spring, fiscal and programmatic members of the VCOE LCAP team participated in consultation opportunities with teams from SELPA, Foster Youth, and McKinney Vento to further inform the LCAP.
 In April, VCOE shared a survey, available in both English and Spanish, with all educational partners to gather feedback on school programs and priority areas.
 Throughout the writing process that followed, consultation with administrators, teachers, and staff continued in formal and informal settings.
-The 2022-23 LCAP was presented to the SSC and ELAC before it was presented at a public hearing of the governing board on June 13, 2022.
+The 2023-24 LCAP was presented to the SSC and ELAC before it was presented at a public hearing of the governing board on June 23, 2023.